LLC vs. Corporation: How to Choose

 Taxation of corporations

 Corporations are taxed as separate legal entities at the corporate level.
 The business income is taxed at a corporate tax rate established at both the federal and state level.
-In the U.S., the federal tax rate as of 2021 is 21%.
+In the U.S., the federal tax rate as of 2024 is 21%.
+Some states, such as South Dakota and Wyoming, apply no corporate tax rate on top, so only federal corporate tax rates apply.

 The payroll taxes are also withheld from any person receiving income throughout the year.
 Corporations pay half of social security and Medicare taxes of any employed persons.
 LLCs are not required to do so.